chotushikari/frameless/README.md

 ## 🚀 Project Overview

-### The Story Behind Frameless (Spoiler: It Involves Me, A Video
+### The Story Behind Frameless

 So,I was scrolling endlessly through the internet rabbit hole, as one does (because who really studies 24/7?), and I stumble upon this hilarious video of someone awkwardly dodging a camera flash at a party — you know, the classic *“Don’t get caught in the photo!”* moment.

-And then it hit me like a pixelated bolt of inspiration:
+And then it hit me like her:

 **“What if we turn this awkward dance into a real game?
 A game where you literally have to avoid being ‘caught’ in a camera frame... but on your computer?
 And what if it could detect your body in real-time and snap your photo when you fail?!”**

-That’s how **Frameless** was born — fueled by caffeine, a bit of procrastination, and a pinch of “I can totally build this in JavaScript.”
+That’s how **Frameless** was born —  a bit of procrastination, and a pinch of “I can totally build this by using chatgpt.”

 ---